Explanation

 Notice that the count is now higher in cases where the text in column B includes an uppercase "A" that was previously not counted.

-Note: although we use the LOWER function in the above formula, an alternative approach is to use the UPPER function, then search for an uppercase "A".
+Note: although we use the LOWER function in the above formula, an alternative approach is to use the UPPER function, and then search for an uppercase "A".
 Both options will return the same result.